NC State Wolfpack men's basketball: Mark Gottfried era (2011–2017)

 Coming into Gottfried's fourth season, NC State had lost T. J. Warren, the ACC's leading scorer the previous year, to the NBA draft.
 They also lost point guard Tyler Lewis, who transferred to Butler.
 They finished 19–12 with a 10–8 ACC record.
 NC State upset Jahlil Okafor and #2 Duke on January 11, nearly two years after upsetting them in the same place in 2013.
 They also upset #15 UNC in the Dean Smith Center for the first time since 2003, holding the Heels to their lowest home point total ever.
 These two wins, along with wins against Louisville and Syracuse made Gottfried the first coach to beat all ACC Hall of Fame coaches in the same year.
 They made it to the quarterfinals of the ACC tournament where they lost to Duke, and were selected as an 8 seed in the NCAA tournament where they made the Sweet Sixteen, upsetting #1 Villanova along the way.

 In Gottfried's fifth season, NC State lost half of its scoring threat with Trevor Lacey declaring for the draft and Ralston Turner and Desmond Lee graduating.
 Additionally, Kyle Washington transferred to the Cincinnati.
 NC State suffered a loss in their opening game against William & Mary, and highly touted guard Terry Henderson suffered an ankle injury in the first 10 minutes, which resulted in him sitting out for the rest of the season.
 This was the beginning of a long and painful season for the Pack.
 NC State struggled to compete in the ACC after going 10–3 out of conference.
-Junior point guard, Anthony "Cat" Barber finished the season as the ACC's leading scorer, averaging 23.5 points per game and making the All-ACC first team.
+Junior point guard, Cat Barber finished the season as the ACC's leading scorer, averaging 23.5 points per game and making the All-ACC first team.
 After a tough loss to Duke in the second round of the ACC Tournament, NC State finished the season 16–17 and 5–13 in the ACC, making it Gottfried's worst season to date.
 The Wolfpack decided to not participate in any post-season tournaments.

 Expectations ran high for Gottfried's sixth season as head coach, with a highly touted recruiting class and several key players returning such as Abdul-Malik Abu and BeeJay Anya.
 It was later announced that he would be fired at the end of the season.